 All massage treatments are designed to suit the needs and requirements of you, an individual.
 Each person is unique and the treatment reflects this.

-If it is your first appointment a short consultation is included, so please allow an extra 15 minutes on top of your treatment time.
+If it is your first appointment, you will have received a short consultation by phone or online first to discuss your treatment needs.
 Each massage has the unhurried hands-on time advertised, no shortcuts or rushing you out of the door!

 Choose on the day whether you would like a treatment to purely relax, have time and space to unwind, or maybe you need some deep tissue clinical massage methods to address areas of pain or restricted movement.

 A combination of advanced massage techniques are often used.
-Deep tissue massage, along with myofascial release and trigger point therapy is a nice combination to address a wide variety of issues, also stretching and hydrotherapy where appropriate.
-The right combination of massage techniques will aim to lengthen the affected muscles and thus increase the range of movement and flexibility.
+Deep tissue massage, along with myofascial release and trigger point therapy is a nice combination to address a wide variety of issues, combined with stretching and any postural advice where appropriate.
+The right combination of massage techniques will aim to lengthen and derestrict any affected muscles and thus increase the range of movement and flexibility.